chaostoolkit-incubator/chaostoolkit-toxiproxy/README.md

 |delay| time in microseconds to delay each packet by|Yes|None

 #### create\_limiter\_toxic

-Closes connections when transmitted data after the limit, sets it up as a dowsntream, 100% toxiciy.
+Closes connections when transmitted data after the limit, sets it up as a dowsntream, 100% toxicity.

 |Argument|Description|Required|Default|
 |--------|-----------|--------|-------|